 Many women experience vaginal itch at some point in their lives.
 Some of this itching may be due to chafing and will often go away on its own.
 However, when vaginal itching is persistent, develops inflammation, or causes great discomfort, it should not be ignored.
 The causes of vaginal itching can vary drastically, but it basically comes down to the vaginal pH, which must stay in an acidic range.1 When this pH balance is disturbed, due to things such as excess antibiotic use and poor hygiene, itching, inflammation, and infection can occur.
 Here are a few reasons why girls and women of all ages may experience vaginal itching.

 In children, the cause of vaginal infection and itching is mostly due to poor hygiene.
-After passing stools, girls are advised to wipe from the front to the back, as the space between the anus and the vaginal opening is very small.
-Wiping in any other direction can cause bacteria from the stool to enter the vagina.2 Some children may also experience itching due to an allergic reaction to certain soaps and detergents.
+After passing stools, girls are advised to wipe from the front to the back, as the space between the

 A persistent itch in the vaginal area could also be a sign of sexual abuse, especially if the child is experiencing other symptoms like general lethargy or mood swings.
-This is more uncommon, but important to address.3
+This is more uncommon but important to address.3

 And while this may seem obvious, forgetting to take out a tampon can lead to bacterial vaginosis and uncomfortable itching.
 On an average, tampons need to be changed or removed every 4–8 hours.
 When used beyond 8–10 hours, tampons can up your risk of infection.
-And in some cases, if left in the vagina for a long period of time, a tampon can cause a very dangerous, life-threatening condition called toxic shock syndrome.7
+And in some cases, if left in the vagina for a long period of time, a tampon can cause a very dangerous, life-threatening condition called toxic shock syndrome.5

 Unfortunately, vaginal itching is one of the many unwanted gifts menopause can bring.
 Due to dropping estrogen levels,

 Keep in mind that skin conditions like eczema and psoriasis can cause general itching throughout the body, including the vaginal area.
 If there are no other symptoms, such as an unusual discharge, it’s best to eliminate one cause at a time to figure out the root cause of any itching or irritation.
 See a doctor immediately if the itching persists, worsens, or is accompanied by a fever.10